spncrptrsn/spncrptrsn.github.io/quest_design.md

 ![Image](https://i.imgur.com/tGacrP2.jpg)

 The player comes across a ghost standing next to a lootable corpse with an arm and a source gem inside.
-At this point there are four methods for getting the initial journal entry.
+At this point there are four methods for getting journal entries providing the initial quest hook.

  * Convince a very sarcastic ghost to give up his compatriots to the person who just crushed him under a tree.
 Gain a journal entry detailing what he told you about his friends' last moments.
 Gain a journal entry about his reticence if you fail.
  * Failing that conversation check, consume his hand.
 Gain a journal entry from what you learn from his final memories.
 (With the option of confronting him about what you learned.)